Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 **`slaacd`** runs on the OpenBSD router's LAN interface(s) (LAN client devices also use ther own **SLAAC**). `slaacd` configures LAN with prefix and GUA from `/var/db/dhcp6leased/` using SLAAC, and installs a default route.

+**`rad`** (Router Advertisement Daemon) obtains its prefix information via `getifaddrs()` or the routing socket, which gives the addresses and prefixes assigned to the system interfaces.

-**`rad`** (Router Advertisement Daemon) reads the assigned subprefixes from `/var/db/dhcp6leased/` and sends Router Advertisements (RAs) on the LAN interface(s), to advertise the corresponding subnet (and DNS, if configured as such).
+It uses this interface information to construct the router advertisement messages. and sends Router Advertisements (RAs) on the LAN interface(s), to advertise the corresponding subnet (and DNS, if configured as such).
 This allows clients to self-configure IPv6 addresses using SLAAC.

 > ⚠️ `rad` must be restarted or reloaded manually to pick up new prefix data.